 1.1.1 Purpose of the Blueprint

-The scope of the Blueprint provides a continuing opportunity for Northern health authorities and/or First Nations and Inuit governments to take the lead on projects within their own regions, enabling Northerners to control and increase their own research capacity more directly.
+The scope of the Blueprint provides a continuing opportunity for Northern health authorities and/or First Nations, Métis and Inuit governments and organizations to take the lead on projects within their own regions, enabling Northerners to control and increase their own research capacity more directly.
 The Blueprint identifies priorities and activities in the areas of human biomonitoring, health effects and benefit/risk evaluation.

-Elevated concentrations of polychlorinated biphenyls (PCBs), various organochlorine pesticides and metals such as mercury and lead have been found in human tissue samples and body fluids in certain Arctic regions.
+Over the past 25 years of NCP research and monitoring, elevated concentrations of persistent organic pollutants (POPs) and metals such as mercury and lead have been found in human samples (i.e., blood, milk) in certain Arctic regions.
 Epidemiological and toxicological studies in Canada and elsewhere have found that at certain concentrations these contaminants are toxic to humans.

-The most recent assessment of contaminants and Human Health in the Canadian Arctic (published in 2009) provided some key conclusions and identified a number of knowledge gaps resulting from research supported by the NCP as well as externally funded research.
-Some of the key conclusions from the report that are still relevant today are listed below:
+The most recent assessment of contaminants and human health in the Canadian Arctic (CACAR 2017) provided some key conclusions and identified a number of knowledge gaps resulting from research supported by the NCP as well as externally funded research.
+Some of the key conclusions from the report are listed below:

-One of the knowledge gaps identified in the most recent contaminants and Health Assessment Report (2009) was that biomonitoring as well as food choice surveys and monitoring of traditional/country foods should be continued to provide a clearer understanding of how a changing diet affects contaminant concentrations in Northerners.
-This work should continue to focus on a cross-section of highly and moderately exposed regions and should include both legacy and emerging contaminants of potential concern where there is the potential for exposure from traditional/country foods.
+Previous NCP research has shown the primary source of exposure for many POPs and metals is from the consumption of country foods.
+Studies that provide information on food choice, dietary intake, and contaminant levels in traditional/country foods are extremely valuable and provide a clearer understanding of how diet affects contaminant concentrations in Northerners.
+Future dietary work and biomonitoring studies should continue to focus on a cross-section of highly and moderately exposed regions and should include both legacy and emerging contaminants of potential concern where there is the potential for exposure from traditional/country foods.

-The assessment of contaminant concentrations in traditional/country foods along with food choices and dietary surveys will be essential to assess sources and levels of dietary exposure.
+The assessment of contaminant concentrations in traditional/country foods along with traditional or innovative dietary assessment methods will be essential to assess sources and levels of dietary exposure.
 These elements of the biomonitoring program should be developed such that future assessments will be carried out with the cooperation and/or collaboration of project leads responsible for biotic monitoring under the Environmental Monitoring and Research subprogram.
-This provides an excellent opportunity for collaboration between Human Health and Environmental Monitoring and Research project leads in the North and would be particularly beneficial for regional health and environmental authorities and/or First Nations and Inuit governments evaluating these projects.
+This provides an excellent opportunity for collaboration between Human Health and Environmental Monitoring and Research project leads in the North and would be particularly beneficial for regional health and environmental authorities and/or First Nations, Métis and Inuit governments and organizations evaluating these projects.
 In particular, Northern health authorities may be interested in having studies under the Human Health and Environmental Monitoring and Research subprograms co-located.
 Doing so will strengthen the links between the two subprograms and ensure that knowledge gained on contaminants in the ecosystem is transferred to the assessment of human health risks.
 The results generated through such cooperation will also allow for further assessment of spatial and temporal trends.

 In order to place human chemical concentrations in a health risk assessment context, there is a need for tools to interpret biomonitoring data.
 For example, there are only a few substances for which direct relationships between human chemical concentrations and health effects have been established.
 For lead and mercury, intervention guidelines were established on the basis of studies that directly related blood levels with health effects.
 Biomonitoring Equivalents (BEs) can be used as tools to help interpret biomonitoring data in a health risk context.
 Biomonitoring Equivalents are defined as estimates of chemical concentrations in human samples consistent with existing exposure guidance values that have been developed in Canada and elsewhere.
 BE values for dioxins, hexachlorobenzene, cadmium and DDT have been published previously.
 BEs are principally intended as screening values applicable at the population level that can help determine which biomarkers are present at concentrations below, near, or above existing exposure guidance values.
 The unique exposure of northern populations to legacy POPs and metals suggest BEs may serve as useful tools for northern health professionals during their prioritisation efforts for risk management activities.
 Other tools for interpreting northern biomonitoring data will also be considered.